 Stories from the heart, written by family members telling the struggles, cares, hopes, love, and dreams that are inherent in raising children with special needs.
 As we travel through life it is probable that within that journey we experience some sort of love.
 Whether that love is shared with a parent, sibling, friend, mate, or… More A Certain Kind Of Love

-When William moves house he does not like his new room.
+When William moves to a new house he does not like his new room.
 He does not like his new garden and he wants to go back to his old house.
-But moving is always hard and William’s mum persuades him that he would feel much better if he helped choose the wallpaper for his room.
-Soon William… More A New Room for William
+But moving is always hard and William’s mum persuades him that he would feel much better if he helped choose the wallpaper for his… More A New Room for William

 It’s the mystery of mysteries… what’s going on inside a pregnant woman’s belly?
 That’s what Jennifer Davis’s older children wanted to know while she was expecting the younger.
 Each page shows what’s happening to the mother on the outside and then, under the flap, in the mother’s belly to the baby on the inside.
 Preschool-2.